Joe Alexander

-Joseph Anthony Alexander (ג'ו אלכסנדר; born December 26, 1986) is a Taiwan-born American-Israeli professional basketball player who last played for Hapoel Jerusalem of the Israeli Basketball Premier League.
-Alexander, who at plays both forward positions, was selected for the 2007 All-Big East squad during his collegiate career with West Virginia and was an All-American Honorable Mention.
-He was selected eighth overall in the 2008 NBA draft by the Milwaukee Bucks.
-He is the first-ever Taiwanese-born NBA player.
+Joseph Anthony Alexander (ג'ו אלכסנדר; born December 26, 1986) is a Taiwan-born American-Israeli former professional basketball player.
+Alexander, at played both forward positions, was selected for the 2007 All-Big East squad during his collegiate career with West Virginia and was an All-American Honorable Mention.
+He was selected eighth overall in the 2008 NBA draft by the Milwaukee Bucks, and became the first Taiwanese-born NBA player.

 Early life and education

 Born in Kaohsiung, Taiwan, Alexander moved to Silver Spring, Maryland, when he was two.
 When he was eight, his family relocated to China when his father got a job working for Nestlé.

 His maternal grandfather was Jewish, which made him eligible for Israeli citizenship while playing for Maccabi Tel Aviv.

 Alexander lived in Hong Kong for six months and then in mainland China for six years, becoming conversant in Mandarin.
 While Alexander lived in Hong Kong, he attended the Hong Kong International School in Tai Tam.
 Alexander and his family lived in a separated ex-pat community with other Americans in Beijing.
 There he attended the International School of Beijing from 1996 to 2002, where he first became acquainted with basketball.
 His brothers, John and Jeremy, became the first foreigners to win the Beijing High School basketball MVP award and did so in successive seasons.
 In 2010, the ISB Dragons basketball team officially retired Alexander's jersey in an elaborate ceremony in the school gym, a ceremony where Alexander himself was present.

 Alexander then returned to the U.S. to live in Mount Airy, Maryland, where he spent his junior and senior seasons playing for Linganore High School.
 While he only played a minor role coming off the bench his junior year, his senior season he boasted averages of 14.8 points, 7.0 rebounds and 2.8 assists per game, which earned him first-team Monocacy Valley Athlete League Chesapeake conference honors.
 Alexander was named team captain his senior year and selected to the Frederick County all-star first team.
 He was named Mt.
 Airy Gazette player of the year, 2004 Frederick Gazette player of the year, earned first-team honors from the Frederick Gazette and Frederick News Post, and was on The Washington Posts honorable mention all-Met team.
 Alexander also set school records for blocks in a season (90) and season field-goal percentage (58.0).

 After high school, Alexander gained only limited attention from Division III schools (including Washington College, where his brothers were playing) and some Division II programs despite having a good senior season.
 At that point, Alexander was 6 ft 6 in and only 170 lb; a Division I athletic scholarship was out of the question.

 Determined to make his dream a reality, he opted to attend Hargrave Military Academy in Chatham, Virginia.
 Playing behind Pitt star Sam Young and Villanova's Shane Clark, Alexander saw limited playing time while at Hargrave.